mauricesvay/Blindtest/README.md

 Blindtest is a multiplayer musical game (up to 16 simultaneous players).
 This is a very early version and surely contains bugs.

+This project was initially made for the BeMyApp Deezer contest (48h hackathon).

 Gameplay
 --------
 * The main screen plays a 30sec audio sample of a random song